Simple Ways to Estimate Home Value

 What is your home worth?
 Ultimately, your home is worth what someone else is willing to pay you for it.

-The problem is you won't know that amount until you sell − so what if you need to estimate the value of your home to determine what you will list it for or to get a sense of how much you can borrow with a home equity loan or home equity line of credit?
+The problem is you won't know that amount until you sell − so what if you need to estimate the value of your home to determine how much to list it for or to get a sense of how much you can borrow with a home equity loan or home equity line of credit?
 Here are a few ways you can develop a fairly accurate ballpark figure.

 Use Online Tools